 95 theses, apostasy, biblical scholarship, christianity, church, crusades, cults, earmarks of a cult, excommunication, false doctrine, heresy, indulgences, Islam, Jesus Christ, Martin Luther, outlaw, papal bull, penance, pope, Protestant Reformation, religion, Roman Catholicism, salvation by grace, theology

 Some people, after reading some of my blog articles, might get the impression that I am anti-Catholic.
-Others might go so far as to say that I’m being divisive, promoting schism within the Body of Christ by calling the Catholic Church out on their false doctrines, saying that we need to play nicy-nice with one another in the name of unity against a common foe (secular humanism, abortion, etc.) in a religious variant of “the enemy of my enemy is my friend.”
+Others might go so far as to accuse me of being divisive, promoting schism within the Body of Christ by calling out the Catholic Church on their issues, saying we Protestants need to play nicey-nice with them in the name of unity against a common cultural foe (secular humanism, postmodernism, abortion, LGBTQ, etc.) in a religious variant of “the enemy of my enemy is my friend.”

-- To hate Catholics would be violating Jesus’ command to love — and not judge — my fellow human beings and therefore that would be a sin in and of itself.
-Whether any given Catholic is truly born-again and heaven-bound — or not! — is a question that can only be answered by that individual’s Creator, not by me!
+- Hating Catholics would violate Jesus’ command to love — and not judge, I might add! — my fellow human beings.
+That would be a sin in and of itself on my part.
+The vital question of whether or not any given Catholic is truly born-again and heaven-bound — or not! — can be answered only by Someone way above my pay-grade!

-- To oppose the heresies and false doctrines of the corrupt and apostate Roman Catholic Church organization is simply continuing in the spirit of the original Protestant reformers who broke away from Catholicism in the first place back in the late 1500s and thereafter.
+- Opposing the heresies of the apostate Roman Catholic Church is me simply continuing in the spirit of the original Protestant reformers who broke away from that morally bankrupt organization back in the late 1500s and thereafter.

 It is perfectly consistent to detest and expose the perfidy and abuses of Roman Catholicism while loving and caring for those precious souls trapped in the grip of its bondage.

-Along with him, there is indeed a small minority of true born-again believers who remain in the Catholic church — insignificant in terms of percentage of the Catholic population as well as being of insufficient numbers to influence any reform of Catholic doctrine, but precious in the eyes of God nonetheless — the last holdouts of true faith among an otherwise totally apostate organization.
+Along with him, there is a small remnant of true born-again believers within the Catholic church — an insignificant minority in terms of percentage of the Catholic population and having insufficient numbers to influence any internal reforms of Catholic doctrine, but precious in the eyes of God nonetheless — the last holdouts of true faith among an otherwise totally apostate organization.
 Such believers are scattered throughout the Catholic community and the vast majority of them are charismatics.

-All that is beside the point I am making here.
-My point is that Roman Catholicism is the world’s single-largest cult system.
-If my claim is indeed accurate, then I am in fact not promoting schism in the Body of Christ because cults are by definition not part of Christ’s Body.
+All that is beside the point I am trying to make here: Roman Catholicism is the world’s single-largest cult system.
+If my claim is indeed accurate, then I am not promoting schism in the Body of Christ because a cult is by definition not a part of the Church Universal.

 How can I say this?
 It’s easy!
-It simply boils down to answering 2 questions:
+It all boils down to our answering 2 simple questions:

 - What are the major earmarks of a cult system?

-- How do the official documents and behaviors of the Roman Catholic Church measure up when compared against such a list?
+- How do the official documents and behaviors of the Roman Catholic Church compare against that list?

-1. A Cult Exalts Extra-Biblical Writings or Traditions as Equal or Superior to the Scriptures
+1. Roman Catholicism Exalts Extra-Biblical Writings or Traditions as Equal or Superior to the Scriptures

 These are doctrinal writings or sayings that cannot be found anywhere in the Bible, but are exalted to the same level as Scripture.
 Excellent examples would be the Book of Mormon, Doctrine & Covenants, and The Pearl of Great Price, all of which are accepted as equal to the Bible by the Mormons.
 Other examples would be the so-called Christian Scientists’ (a double misnomer: it is neither Christian nor scientific) exaltation of the writings of Mary Baker Eddy to scriptural status or the Jehovah’s Witnesses’ similar regard for the writings of Joseph Franklin Rutherford.